 Most common interview questions and their suggested responses:

 Prepare your responses.
 One way to help minimize interview stress is to be prepared to field some of the more common questions that interviewers like to ask and practice your job interview responses.

 Tell me about yourself.
 Prepare a short summary of your education, personal strengths, hobbies, work history and recent career experience.

-What do you know about our organisation?
+What do you know about our organization?
 Research thoroughly the company’s products, services, reputation, culture, missions and goals.
-While your answer should show that you have researched the company, do not overwhelm the interviewer with your encyclopaedic knowledge of the organisation.
+While your answer should show that you have researched the company, do not overwhelm the interviewer with your encyclopaedic knowledge of the organization.